iszczesniak/cpp/deduction/index.md

 {% include_relative cv_ref2.cc %}
 ```

-# Expression type
+# Expression type: never reference!

-Every expression in C++ is of non-reference type, and so the type of a
+**Every expression in C++ is of non-reference type, and so the type of
-function argument is non-reference, even if the expression is a
+a function argument is non-reference, even if the expression is a
 reference name.
 The standard says ([expr.type]), that a compiler
 removes the top-level `&` declarator from the expression type before
-the expression is further evaluated.
+the expression is further evaluated.**

 # Deduction: the type kind